Share your love

 Conclusion

-At this point, you have learned what Nginx is and how it works and you can easily use Linux commands to install it on your Centos 7 server.
+At this point, you have learned what Nginx is and how it works and you can easily use Linux commands to install Nginx on Centos 7 server.
+It is a great web server that you can use for web serving, reverse proxying, caching, load balancing, media streaming, and more.

 Configure Nginx as a load balancer